electricimp/ThingWorx/Examples/README.md

 ![SetThingWorxConsts](../png/SetThingWorxConsts.png?raw=true)
 - Click **Build and Force Restart**.
 - Check from the logs in the IDE that data sendings are successful.

+**Note:** the hosted ThingWorx Evaluation Server is stopped after 3 hours of inactivity and typically take about one minute to start again.
+You need to ensure the Server is started before running the Example.
+To start the Server:
+- Click **Evaluation Server** icon in the top right corner of the ThingWorx Developer Portal.
+- Check the Server status in the pop up.
+If it is **Stopped**, click **Start** button.

 ### Check the Properties values in ThingWorx
 - In the **ThingWorx Composer** **Home** tab click **Things** in the left menu.